 Life Care Planning

-Life Care Planning Services are used to determine the medical costs of care following a catastrophic or non-catastrophic injury.
-These services are critical to comprehensively identify the frequencies, durations, and purpose of expense items that a client/claimant will objectively require in the future.
+Life Care Planners determine the medical costs of care following a catastrophic or non-catastrophic injury.
+Life Care Planning services are critical to comprehensively identifying the frequencies, durations, purpose, and expenses for medical and non-medical items that a client/claimant will objectively require in the future.
+This type of evaluation requires a consultative team approach with other professionals and stakeholders, is based on Standards of Practice for Life Care Planners, uses real-world medical costs, and is completed by a Certified Life Care Planner (CLCP).

 What is a Life Care Planner?